novaugust/code-wyoming-wiki/Core-Concepts.md

 4. folder name (stuff)
 5. file name (index.html)

-You'll sometimes see the domain name followed by a column and series of numbers, like so
+You'll sometimes see the domain name followed by a colon and series of numbers, like so
     http://localhost:1337
-That's called a -port number-.
-They're like PO boxes, making sure your request gets delivered to the right application.
+That's called a _port number_.

+They're like PO boxes for your computer, making sure your request gets delivered to the right application.
 More on those later.

 ### TLDs
 -Top Level Domains-